ckarageorgkaneen/pybpod-gui-plugin/docs/source/getting_started/writing_protocols.rst

         from pybpodapi.hardware.output_channels import OutputChannel # Output action labels

 Then, initialize Bpod.
-The GUI will automatically set the serial port based on the serial port selected for the board and the workspace will be the the subject folder.
+The GUI will automatically set the serial port based on the serial port selected for the board and the workspace will be the subject folder.

 .. code-block:: python
     :linenos: